CPAN-Security/security.metacpan.org/docs/glossary.md

 ### Procurement ✍️

 > 1. The process of agreeing to terms and acquiring software or services for later use.
-(SCVS)
->
+(SCVS 2020)
-> This includes agreeing to Open Source licenses.
-(CPANSec)
+>     * This includes agreeing to Open Source licenses.
+(CPANSec 2024)
 >
 > (Ref: [SCVS 2020](#references-and-terms), CPANSec 2024)